bajibpathan/pt-musthave-series/course-index.md

 ## Module 7: Monitoring tools

 - Introduction to Performance Monitoring
+  - What, Why, Where and How ?
+  - What is a metric?
   - Monitoring Areas
     - Server Health
     - Application Helath
+  - Client Side Vs Server Side Metrics
+  - KPIs
 - Native Monitoring tools
   - Windows - Perfmon
   - Linux - TOP / SAR / VMSTAT